Matt Jones (footballer, born 1980): Media

 Since his playing retirement Jones worked within the sports media including appearances for BBC Sport, Sky Sports and John Barnes Soccer Night and has both written a column on the BBC Sport website and been featured as part of the BBC Wales website Raise your game series.

 Personal

 Jones has taken part in many marathons, including the London marathon and various charity events in the aid of his good friend, Gary Speed.
+He lives in his hometown with his wife and four children.